ddigioac/Election_Analysis/README.md

 - The county results were:
 	- Jefferson received 10.5% of the vote and 38,855 number of votes.
 	- Denver received 82.8% of the vote and 306,055 number of votes.
-	- Arapahoe received 6.7% fo the vote and 11,606 number of votes.
+	- Arapahoe received 6.7% of the vote and 24,801 number of votes.

 - The county with the largest number of votes:
 	- Denver who received 82.8% of the votes and 306,055 total number of votes.